vsevjednom-cz/Apache-Block-Unnecessary-Robots/README.md

 Apache configuration for block weird robots and attacks of robots.

 Block robots = better money from AdSense.
 AdSence thinks that robots are fake web-visitors.
 AdSense hates robots.

+Block IP addresses in Fail2ban works better and faster than only in iptables.